xw-hu/SINet/README.md

 ## Requirements

-1. Without cuDNN during testing, the same running speed described in our paper can be acquired. cuDNN is required to avoid out-of-memory when training the models with VGG network.
+1. cuDNN is required to avoid out-of-memory when training the models with VGG network.

 2. We also need MATLAB scripts to run the auxiliary code, caffe MATLAB wrapper is required.
 Please build matcaffe before running the detection demo.

-3. This code has been tested on Ubuntu 14.04, CUDA 7.0, cuDNN v3 with an NVIDIA TITAN X GPU (the running speed described in paper) and Ubuntu 16.04.
+3. This code has been tested on Ubuntu 14.04, CUDA 7.0, cuDNN v3 with an NVIDIA TITAN X GPU and Ubuntu 16.04.
 CUDA 8.0 with an NVIDIA TITAN X(Pascal) GPU.

 ## Installation